microsoft/industry/foundations/powerPlatform/readme.md

 * You can create data loss prevention (DLP) policies that can act as guardrails to help prevent users from unintentionally exposing organizational data.
 * DLP policies can be scoped at the environment or tenant level, offering flexibility to craft sensible policies that strike the right balance between protection and productivity.
 * Connectors can be grouped into business, non-business, and blocked.
 Once categorized, they cannot be used in conjunction with other connectors outside its group.
 When a connector is blocked, it cannot be used at all.
+* Some connectors can be controlled at a very granular level, such as determining which actions they can - or can not do from a policy perspective.
 * Environment admins cannot edit policies created by tenant admins.
 * Tenant isolation for Power Platform can be applied at the connector level and is used to prevent connectors using Azure AD based authentication to other tenants, and supports both one-way (inbound) or two-way (inbound and outbound) restriction.
 Enabling tenant isolation requires raising a support ticket in the Power Platform admin center.

 ### Design recommendations

+* Assess which data loss prevention policies you need, and which connectors that should be classified as either Business Data only, or No Business Data.
-* Create a data loss prevention policy that enforces the bare minimum security requirements at the tenant scope, to ensure that all landing zones are secure by-default and both pro devs and citizen devs can safely develop business applications that do not violate the security requirements.
+* Create a data loss prevention policy that enforces the bare minimum security requirements at the tenant scope to ensure that all landing zones are secure by-default and both pro devs and citizen devs can safely develop business applications that do not violate the security requirements.
 * The tenant wide policy spanning all environments should prevent all unsupported non-Microsoft connectors, and classify all Microsoft connectors as 'Business data'.
 * Create a policy for the default environment that furter restricts which Microsoft connectors are classified as 'Business Data'.
-* Establish a process that will always include data-loss prevention policy when creating a new landing zone (environment), to ensure no one are accessing - or starting to create or deploy apps could potentially violate the policies.
+* Establish a process that will always include or exclude data-loss prevention policy when creating a new landing zone (environment), to ensure no one are accessing - or starting to create or deploy apps could potentially violate the policies.
 * Implement a process where personas can request DLP changes while providing the requisite business justification.
+* Establish a process to review existing and new connectors in context of the DLP policies you have established.

 ## Environments

-Environments acts as the scale-unit, and management boundary in Power platform and is where organizations can store, manage, and share business data, applications, including Dynamics 365 apps, chatbots, and flows.
+Environments acts as the scale-unit, and a management boundary in Power platform and is where organizations can store, manage, and share business data, applications, including Dynamics 365 apps, chatbots, and flows.
 It's recommended to have a strategy for how you should create, distribute, and scale environments to accelerate digital transformation for your pro - and citizen developers.
 The following section describes the design considerations and the design recommendations for Environments, to help you navigate to the correct setup per your organizational requirements.

 ![Environments for Healthcare](./images/env.png)